mitchtabian/Clean-Notes/README.md

 # Clean-Notes
-Dynamic Feature Modules & Clean Architecture by layer
+Android example with Clean Architecture by layer.

 **Work in progress**